Life in Vault 20, David Mordin knew, was good.

 "Please step away from the door, vault-dweller.
 You don't want to go outside!
 Radiation levels are deemed HIGH.
 Your life is in much better hands here at Vault 20!
-If you're feeling as though you just want to end it all, please see the med bay on Sublevel 2 for some helpful suggestions on how you can turn your life around and become a helpful, productive member of the Vault.
+If you're feeling as though you just want to end it all, please see the med bay on Sublevel 2 for some helpful suggestions on how you can turn your life around and become a happy, productive member of the Vault community.
 Thank you, and have a nice day!"

-He blinked, but before he could try to process what he'd just heard, another clip played.
-"Cross-referencing with Vault 20 project… status is activated.
-Subject has been released.
-Running check.
-Radiation levels are deemed MINIMAL.
-Project is considered complete.
-Vault 20 programs shutting down.
-Congratulations, you're free to go!"
+He blinked, but before he could start to process what he'd just heard, it spoke again, this time absent of the obnoxious cheer.
+"Cross-referencing with Vault 20 project.
+Status is post-preliminary.
+Running check… radiation levels are deemed MINIMAL.
+Status will be set to complete.
+Vault 20 programs shutting down."

 Project?
-Subject?
-What the hell was it talking about?
-The words mattered for about three seconds and were then utterly forgotten, because the lights were fading and the door was rolling aside.
+Status?
+What was it talking about?
+The words mattered for about three seconds and were then utterly forgotten, because the lights were dimming and the door was rolling aside.

 Scarcely daring to believe his luck, Alex Mercer stood up…

-…and took his first few breaths of a dead world.
+…and took his first breath of air in the dead world beyond.

 [Achievement Unlocked!
 Awakening (5pts) –You have no idea where you are, how you got there, or why any of this is happening.
 Tastes like a storyline.]